estgguido/data-analytics-portfolio/Subscription Performance & Growth Opportunity Analysis/README.md

 ## Technical Appendix

 The analysis was performed using Excel for data cleaning and metric calculation.
+The attached excel file includes the original dataset, and preliminary findings and calculations from which the findings were derived.